javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 To catch an event on the capturing phase, we need to set the 3rd argument of `addEventListener` to `true`.

-Actually, there are two possible values for that optional last argument:
+There are two possible values for that optional last argument:

 - If it's `false` (default), then the handler is set on the bubbling phase.
 - If it's `true`, then the handler is set on the capturing phase.

 Note that while formally there are 3 phases, the 2nd phase ("target phase": the event reached the element) is not handled separately: handlers on both capturing and bubbling phases trigger at that phase.

-Handlers on the target element trigger last on the capturing state, and then trigger first on the bubbling stage.
+If one puts a handler on the target element -- it triggers last on the capturing state, and first on the bubbling stage.

 Let's see it in action: